canonical/paas-charm/docs/index.rst

 to create charms that automate every aspect of your Flask application's life, including integrating with a database, preparing the tables in the database, integrating with observability and exposing the application using ingress.
-From the root directory of the Flask application, the Flask application charm can be created using 4 easy commands:
+From the root directory of the Flask application, the charm for the application can be created using 4 easy commands:

 .. code-block:: bash